AyushRawal/RookDB/docs/content/projects/sorted-ordered-file-manager.md

 # Sorted and Ordered File Manager

-**Team:** Ayush Rawal (2024201036), Priyanshu Sharma (2024201046)

 ## Overview

-The Sorted and Ordered File Manager adds sorting, ordered storage, range queries, and ORDER BY processing to RookDB.
+The Sorted and Ordered File Manager provides sorting, ordered storage, range queries, and ORDER BY processing to RookDB.
 Prior to this component, RookDB only supported heap files where tuples are appended in insertion order with no regard for sort order.
 This made sorted output and range-based lookups impossible without a full table scan.

-This component introduces a new layer between the Buffer Manager and the Executor that provides:
+This layer sits between the Buffer Manager and the Executor and provides:

 - **In-memory and external merge sorting** of heap tables into ordered files
 - **Ordered file maintenance** with sorted insertion and page splitting